BlenderCharacters/2_Basic_Rigging/README.md

 + 3 Short Eye Animations
 + Exported As FBX and test!

+### 25a Solving Potential UE4 Issues
++ UE4 can be funny at times
++ Troubleshooting animations not appearing as you would expect

 ### 26 Section 2 Wrap Up
 + Wow lots covered
 + Looking forward to seeing your work!